vschiavoni/luabins/README.md

 Allows to save tuples of primitive Lua types into binary chunks and to load saved data back.

+This is a fork of Alexander Gladysh luabins project for Lua 5.2

 On serialization
 ----------------